-The data comes from a pilot questionnaire sent out in 2009 and three official questionnaires sent out in 2011, 2013 and 2014.
-The data are collected on a voluntary basis.
-Data are currently available for 18 countries and for the period 2004-2012 (different from country to country in terms of years covered).
-Not all country totals comprehensively cover all types of activities and all environmental domains.
-It should also be noted that at present some countries are using different classification/approach for calculating employment data.

-The 2014 amendment to Regulation 691/2011 on European environmental economic accounts means that from 2017 onwards reporting of data on the EGSS will be mandatory and standardised (Eurostat, 2015).
+The 2000 to 2013 data are Eurostat estimates, with the more recent data based on voluntary surveys sent out to Member States.
+The year coverage of data from these surveys varies from country to country.
+Not all country data comprehensively cover all types of activities and all environmental domains.
+It should also be noted that at present some countries are using different classifications/approaches for calculating employment data.
+For more information please see http://ec.europa.eu/eurostat/cache/metadata/en/env_egs_esms.htm From 2017, reporting of data on the EGSS will be mandatory and standardised (Eurostat, 2015).

+The EGSS sector does not cover a number of resource management economic activities; for example the management of forest resources, the management of wild flora and fauna and research and development for resource management are excluded.

+While both this indicator and the environmental protection expenditure (EPE) indicator are focused on the measurement of environmental activities, they do so from different perspectives.
+One of the key differences is that EGSS includes (some) resource management activities (which includes renewable energy and energy efficiency), but EPE does not.
+Another important factor is that EGSS includes output figures for exports, and EPE includes the purchase of imported goods, therefore comparison of aggregate measures of expenditure and production from each set of statistics should take this difference into account.
+Another factor which complicates comparison is that EGSS output figures are at basic prices (excluding taxes), while EPE figures are at purchase prices and therefore include taxes.
+(UN, 2014).

 Policy targets and progress

+There are no quantitative 2020 targets on the level of employment or output from the eco-industry sector, i.e. the Environmental Goods and Services Sector.
+However, Europe is seen as a global leader in the development of environmental goods and services and as such there is significant potential foreseen in exporting this expertise (EC, 2015).

-There are currently no targets on the level of employment or output from the EGSS, although there are general objectives that its competitiveness should be enhanced.
-The latest data shows that from 2000 to 2012, employment in the EGSS (based on estimated data for the EU as a whole) increased by some 48%.
-In 2012, about 4.3 million people were employed in this sector (Eurostat, 2015).
-The increased awareness of the need to combat environmental pollution and preserve natural resources has led to an increase in the supply and demand of environmental goods and services, i.e. products to prevent, measure, control, limit, minimise or correct environmental damage and resource depletion.
+The latest data shows that from 2000 to 2013, employment in the EGSS (based on estimated data for the EU as a whole) increased by some 49%.
+In 2013, about 4.2 million people were employed in this sector (Eurostat, 2015).
+The increased awareness of the need to combat environmental pollution and preserve natural resources, as well as the obligations to comply with the environmental acquis, has led to an increase in the supply and demand of environmental goods and services, i.e. products to prevent, measure, control, limit, minimise or correct environmental damage and resource depletion.

-Figure 1 Trends in employment and value added in EGSS compared to average across the economy, EU-28, 2000-2013
+Figure 1 Trends in employment and value added in the Environmental Goods and Services Sector (EGSS) compared to the average across the economy, EU

 Data sources: Eurostat env_ac_egss1, env_ac_egss2, lfsi_emp_a, nama_10_gdp

-As can be seen the EGSS has seen strong growth in employment and value added since 2000, far higher than average growth rates across all economic sectors in the EU.
-This above average growth has led to an increase in the sector's contribution to GDP, growing from 1.5 % in 2000 to 2.0 % in 2012, and its contribution to total employment in the EU growing from 1.4 % to 2.0 % over the same period.
+As can be seen, the EGSS has seen strong growth in employment and value added since 2003, far higher than average growth rates across all economic sectors in the EU.
+This above average growth has led to an increase in the sector's contribution to GDP, growing from 1.5 % in 2003 to 2.0 % in 2013, and its contribution to total employment in the EU growing from 1.4 % to 2.0 % over the same period.